browserengineering/book/book/invalidation.md

 One good example is editing text.
 People type pretty quickly, so even a few frames' delay is distracting.
 But editing changes the HTML tree and therefore the layout tree.
-Rebuilding the layout tree from scratch, which our browser currently does, can drop multiple frames on complex pages.
+Rebuilding the layout tree from scratch, which our browser currently does, can be very slow on complex pages.
 Try, for example, loading [this chapter](invalidation.md) in our browser and typing into this input box: